valleyofdoom/PC-Tuning/docs/configure-nvidia.md

 - Disable ``Enable Ansel`` as it is injected in all games by the display drivers, regardless if the game supports Ansel or not which may cause conflicts with third-party tools or injectors ([1](https://www.pcgamingwiki.com/wiki/Nvidia#Ansel))

-- If applicable, you can experiment with forcing Resizable BAR on unsupported games for a potential performance improvement by toggling the options below ([1](https://www.youtube.com/watch?v=ZTOtqWTFSK8))
+- If you have Resizable BAR set up properly, you can experiment with forcing it on unsupported games for a potential performance improvement by toggling the options below ([1](https://www.youtube.com/watch?v=ZTOtqWTFSK8)).
+It is worth noting that ReBAR can result in a performance regression in some games ([1](https://www.techspot.com/review/2234-nvidia-resizable-bar)) so carry out your own benchmarks.

   - rBAR - Feature
   - rBAR - Options
   - rBAR - Size Limit

 - Disable ``CUDA - Force P2 State`` to prevent the memory clock frequency from downclocking during CUDA workloads as it enters P-State 2 despite following the steps in the [Lock GPU Clocks/P-State 0](#lock-gpu-clocksp-state-0) section ([1](/assets/images/cuda-force-p2-state-analysis.png))